citta-lab/javascript/README.md

 #### 13. Call, Apply, Bind

 In javascript, object property can be passed to more generic function using `call` and/or `apply`.
 Both work similar way with very small difference.
 In both cases, the function doesn't need to know about the arguments. i.e call and apply execute a function in the context or scope of arguments.

+>> call and apply helps in method borrowing.
+So we can make use of generic method defined in some object with in another object.

 call
 ```javascript